-This Challenge aims specifically to advance SDG #13 (Climate Action).
-However, because the 2030 Agenda is integrated and indivisible — and climate action affects the attainment of its other goals — the Challenge has also been designed to support achievement of the 2030 Agenda as a whole, including a specific thematic focus on how climate action relates to the other goals.
+This Challenge aimed specifically to advance SDG #13 (Climate Action).
+However, because the 2030 Agenda is integrated and indivisible — and climate action affects the attainment of its other goals — the Challenge was also designed to support achievement of the 2030 Agenda as a whole, including a specific thematic focus on how climate action relates to the other goals.

 Data philanthropy, or private sector data sharing, is a movement in which companies grant access to data for the public good.

 Analyzing aggregated private sector data — such as mobile phone usage or purchasing patterns — can provide new insight into the effects of public policies, or the resilience of communities to food insecurity, disease outbreaks, or flooding.

 A growing number of companies are making their data available to researchers and innovators through challenges and competitions.
 See below for examples of other challenges.

 Though many challenges have been organized to harness private sector data for public good, this unprecedented challenge galvanized a wide array of companies that will contribute their datasets and tools to researchers.

 Examples of previous challenges include the following:

 French mobile network operator Orange has hosted two Data for Development (D4D) challenges, sharing anonymized mobile datasets with the global research community to address country-specific development challenges.